PhilipOdhiambo/mc-ip6-news-portal/README.md

 You are able to add news employees, news, departments and employee roles if authorized.

-## Live Demo

-Since this app is an API, there is no user interface.
-You are suppose to cosume the API in you own frontend.
+## HOW TO CONSUME API

+Go to [this site](https://mc-news-portal.herokuapp.com/) for ways to consume the api.

+You can consume the routes in you front end application .

-However you can confirm usge on postman where you can test various commands.
+However you can practice and confirm usage on postman where you can test various routes.